How Many Workers to Ask? Adaptive Exploration for Collecting High Quality Labels: Stopping rule for non-anonymous workers

-We use the real data 9-by-9 table of error rates for different worker and HIT groups to generate a simulated workload with 10,000 HITs, all with two answers, and 1,000 workers that answer all these HITs.
+\xhdr{Simulated workload.} We use the real data 9-by-9 table of error rates for different worker and HIT groups to generate a simulated workload that consists of 100,000 HITs, all with two answers, and 100 workers that answer all these HITs.
 We split workers uniformly across worker groups, and split HITs uniformly among HIT groups.
 For each worker and each HIT, the correct answer is chosen with the probability given by the corresponding cell in the table.

-We define a coarse quality score depending on the worker group: the best 3 worker groups were designated \emph{good}, the middle three \emph{average} and the last three \emph{bad}.
-This quality score is given to the algorithm. \footnote{The algorithm is not given the HIT group, because we believe that in practice the difficulty of a given HIT is essentially not known in advance, whereas the skill level of the workers can often be (coarsely) estimated from their previous performance.}
+We define a coarse quality score depending on the worker group: the best three worker groups were designated \emph{good}, the middle three \emph{average} and the last three \emph{bad}.
+This quality score is given as input to the algorithm.